-Scroll to the bottom paragraph to read about Suzie's education and outreach work.
+Scroll to the bottom paragraph to read about Suzie's teaching, education and outreach work.

 Suzie is a UK based singer and performer.
 She began her vocal training at Birmingham Conservatoire where she won a scholarship and many prizes.
 After completing her studies there she was awarded a Silver Medal from the Worshipful Company of Musicians for Excellence in Performance.
 In 2011 she participated in the Opera Works course with English National Opera.
 Since graduating she has been employed by Diva Opera, Buxton Festival Opera, Kentish Opera, Heritage Opera and Graham Vick’s Birmingham Opera Company.